Adkimsm/AdonS/README.md

 ## Usage

 1. Click the [Link](https://github.com/Kysolva/AdonS/releases/latest) and download Installer of your computer.
-MacOS users please download `.dmg`, Windows users download `.exe`, Linux users download `.deb` or `.rpm`.
+MacOS users please download `.dmg`, Windows users download `.exe`, Linux users download `.AppImage`.

 2. Run the Installer and install Easier on your computer.